 The Renewable Heat Incentive went live in April 2014.
-It will be open to homeowners, social and private landlords and self-builders.
-New installations and systems installed since 15 July 2009 will be eligible as long as they meet the criteria.
+It is open to homeowners, social and private landlords and self-builders.
+New installations and systems installed since 15 July 2009 are eligible as long as they meet the criteria.

 What’s the purpose of it?

 The aim of the RHI is to offer the first comprehensive framework of support for renewable heat in the UK.
 The REA has put forward the scheme to encourage individuals to switch to renewable heat alternatives as heat is the biggest use of energy in the UK, and is mainly supplied by fossil gas.
 And heat also accounts for 47 per cent of the UK’s CO2 emissions.